Register now for the April 30

 Day of Action

-CNCS is joining our partners at the Federal Emergency Management Agency (FEMA) to lead the America’s PrepareAthon! campaign to increase emergency preparedness and resilience through hazard-specific drills, group discussions, and other emergency exercises.
+CNCS joins our partners at the Federal Emergency Management Agency (FEMA) to lead the America’s PrepareAthon! campaign to increase emergency preparedness and resilience through hazard-specific drills, group discussions, and other emergency exercises.

 Getting Ready Before Disaster Strikes

 Most of us think of our first responders when disasters happen, but there are many things everyone can do to prepare for these events before they occur.

 Make a Plan – Visit FEMA’s Ready.gov site and find out how to make a family emergency plan before an emergency occurs.
 Make sure that the family has a designated gathering point where they meet in case of emergency and that everyone has access to a list of cell phone, work, or school numbers to contact other members away from home.